How to Fire Your Dev Shop (Safely)

 - Codekeeper - code escrow.
 Makes daily copies of your repo automatically.
 From $129/month.
 Set this up before you send the termination email.

-Need someone to navigate the transition — audit the code, talk to both teams, tell you in plain English what you’re actually working with?
+Need someone to handle the transition - audit the code, talk to both teams, tell you in plain English what you’re actually working with?
 That’s what we do .
 We’ve handled this exact handoff dozens of times and can start within 48 hours.

 And one thing that costs nothing: make sure your repository lives in a GitHub Organization you own , not your agency’s personal account.
 If you do nothing else from this article, do that.
 Do it now.